pm67nz/hpc_training/README.md

 (Possibly beyond the scope of the workshop due to time limitations but useful to achieve)
 * Know how to get installed software that is not currently available on the cluster

+## Getting started

+Once logged into the cluster

 Download the code using
 ```